 Canon 5D Mark III vs G1X Mark III

-The Canon EOS 5D Mark III and the Canon PowerShot G1 X Mark III are two digital cameras that were announced, respectively, in March 2012 and October 2017.
+The Canon EOS 5D Mark III and the Canon PowerShot G1 X Mark III are two digital cameras that were revealed to the public, respectively, in March 2012 and October 2017.
 The 5D Mark III is a DSLR, while the G1X Mark III is a fixed lens compact.
-The cameras are based on a full frame (5D Mark III) and an APS-C sensor.
-The 5D Mark III has a resolution of 22.1 megapixel, whereas the G1X Mark III provides 24 MP.
+The cameras are based on a full frame (5D Mark III) and an APS-C (G1X Mark III) sensor.
+The 5D Mark III has a resolution of 22.1 megapixels, whereas the G1X Mark III provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is considerably smaller (49 percent) than the Canon 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the 5D Mark III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 5D Mark III and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 5D Mark III gets 950 shots out of its LP-E6 battery, while the G1X Mark III can take 200 images on a single charge of its NB-13L power pack.